Andrej-Adamenko/Taskhelper/README.md

 * Reassign the ticket to another channel: you can reassign the main user behind the ticket to another channel
 * Change the users following the ticket: you can change the list of users following the ticket
 * Change the priority of the ticket: you can change the priority level of the ticket
-* Scheduled message: You can select a date and time, then the ticket will change its tag and move to the pending message channel for each tracked user.
+* Deferred message: You can select a date and time, then the ticket will change its tag and move to the pending message channel for each tracked user.
 After a specified time, the message will be removed from the reserved message channel and delivered to specific users
 * Go to Ticket Comments: If your channel has a discussion chat, a button will be available that allows you to go directly to the comment section of the ticket.
 This simplifies discussion and collaboration related to the ticket.
 (You can add a channel for discussion in the main channel settings)

-The same steps can be performed in the channel for users and the channel for scheduled messages.
+The same steps can be performed in the channel for users and the channel for deferred messages.

 ### ***Chat commands for customization***